dilshads/telegram-bot-nova/README.md

 ```

 ### getChatAdministrators
-Callbacks an array containing all the users that are "administrator" status of the group.
-The "creator" will be the first index 0 while administrators are 1 and higher.
+Callbacks an array of **[object User]** with the first index being the group "creator" and the others with "administrator" status.
 If the bot itself is an administrator, it will also be included.
 However, other bots will not be included even if have administrator privileges.

 * `targetChat` Target chat id **number** or chat username **string**.
 Chat username example "@MyGroup".
 * `callback` **function** Called after sending the content and returns the following result perimeters.